Peter Ueberroth: Sports career

-1984 Olympics
+1984 Summer Olympics

 After Los Angeles was awarded the 1984 Summer Olympics in 1978, management consulting firm Korn Ferry was tasked with finding a president for the Los Angeles Olympic Organizing Committee.
 Ueberroth was one of over 200 people approached for the role; other prominent candidates included Curt Gowdy, Alexander Haig, Lee Iacocca, and Pete Rozelle.
 Ueberroth later wrote that he was initially reluctant to apply for the job, but eventually agreed to meet with LAOOC board members one-on-one.
 In the first of these meetings, he wrote, Justin Dart declared that he did not want to meet any other candidates.
 Ueberroth's primary competitor for the position was Edwin Steidle, the chairman of May Company California.
 When the LAOOC board put the matter to a final vote on March 26, 1979, a two-week delay was requested to allow Steidle to negotiate the terms of his exit from May.
 With 17 of the 22 members present, the board voted 9–8 to deny the request, effectively making Ueberroth the only candidate.
 Rafer Johnson, who later lit the cauldron at the opening ceremony, was reportedly the deciding vote.
 Ueberroth was then chosen unanimously.

 Ueberroth remained in the role for the next five years, serving until after the Olympics were over.
 At the LAOOC's peak, Ueberroth and his second-in-command Harry Usher were responsible for managing 70,000 employees and volunteers.
 Ueberroth received the Olympic Order in gold from the International Olympic Committee (IOC).
 Due to the success of the games, he was named Time magazine's Man of the Year in 1984.
 Organizing the first privately financed Olympic Games in history, Ueberroth and Usher were credited with successfully keeping operational costs low while attracting over $600 million in sponsorship and broadcasting revenues.
 This resulted in a surplus of nearly $250 million, which was subsequently used to support youth and sports activities throughout the United States.
 The privately run Olympics became the model for future Games, and Ueberroth's aggressive recruiting of sponsors for the 1984 Olympics is credited as the genesis for the current Olympic sponsorship program.
 Due to recruiting competitors between the Los Angeles Olympic Committee and the United States Olympic Committee (USOC), after 1984 all Olympics in the US had their local organizing committees enter into recruitment agreements with the USOC to jointly recruit sponsors and share revenue.
 Coincidentally, he was born on the day on which the founder of the modern Olympic Games, Baron Pierre de Coubertin, died.